Don Quixote’s Route from Madrid

 We will have lunch in Mota del Cuervo, in a typical inn (lunch included), and we will visit its famous Windmills that witnessed Don Quixote’s battle against the Giants of his imagination.
 If the wind allows it, we will be able to see how the “milling” of wheat was traditionally carried out to obtain flour.

 We will finish our visit in El Toboso, the town of Don Quixote’s love, Dulcinea.
 The House Museum of Dulcinea del Toboso faithfully replicates what the home of an old nobleman would be like, as Don Alonso Quijano “El Quijote” would have been.
 From El Toboso we will start our return to Madrid, saying goodbye to an extraordinary day in La Mancha, the land of Don Quixote.

-Included in our prices:- Transportation by bus
+– Transportation by bus

 – Tickets to the Castle of Belmonte, Collegiate Church of San Bartolome, House-Museum of Dulcinea at Toboso and the Windmills of Mota del Cuervo.

 – Lunch at a typical restaurant in Mota del Cuervo.

 – Accompanying guide throughout the trip